opencadc-metadata-curation/collection2caom2/README.md

 - caom2pipe - the bits of the pipelines, common between all collections
   - astro_composable - confine reusable code with dependencies on astropy here
   - caom_composable - confine reusable code with dependencies on CAOM2 here
+  - data_source_composable - common pipeline code to encapsulate the mechanisms for identifying the set of work to be done.
+The identification varies based on data source type, which may include listing a local file system directory, reading the contents of a file, retrieving a listing from a service, or issuing a time-boxed query to a database.
+Default implementations are provided.
+Used in the run_composable module.
   - execute_composable - common pipeline steps and execution control
-    - StorageName - generic interface for managing naming issues for files in collections
-    - CaomName - common code to hide CAOM-specific naming structures
     - CaomExecute - common code to implement each TaskType in a pipeline.
 Extended multiple ways for specific TaskType implementations.
     - OrganizeExecutor - takes the collection-specific Config, picks the appropriate CaomExecute children, and organizes a series of Tasks for execution.
 Also manages logging.
-    - additional functions that contain common code used directly by the collections to execution the work to be done
   - manage_composable - common methods, used anywhere
+    - StorageName - generic interface for managing naming issues for files in collections, and for capturing the relationship between file names, observation IDs, and product IDs
+    - CaomName - common code to hide CAOM-specific naming structures
     - Metrics - for tracking how long it takes to use CADC services
     - Rejected - for tracking known pipeline failures
+    - Observable - container for Metrics and Rejected instances for a pipeline
     - Config - pipeline control
     - State - bookmarking pipeline execution
-    - Work - generic interface for chunking the next items to be processed by a pipeline
     - Features - very basic feature flag implementation - False/True only
     - TaskType - enumeration of the allowable task types.
 This is the verbiage that a user will see in their config file.
+    - PreviewVisitor - common code for generating preview and thumbnail images for a collection
+  - name_builder_composable - encapsulates common ways to create StorageName instances.
+Depending on Config parameters to identify whether the work to be done by the pipeline is identified by file names, observation IDs, or URLs
+  - run_composable - common code used directly by the collections.
+Relies on name_builder_composable to provide the correct inputs, and data_source_composable to identify the work to be done.
+    - RunnerReport - summarizes successes, failures, retries, and execution errors for a pipeline execution instance
+    - StateRunner - common code for time-boxed execution.
+A specialization of TodoRunner.
+    - TodoRunner - common code for work execution.
+  - transfer_composable - abstraction to represent transferring a file from one point to another, and checking that the transfer occurred correctly
+    - CadcTransfer - get a file from CADC storage
+    - FtpTransfer - get a file from an FTP site
+    - HttpTransfer - get a file from an HTTP site
+    - VoTransfer - get a file from vault
 - &lt;collection&gt;2caom2 - contains collection-specific code, including:
   - extension of the fits2caom2 module for TDM -&gt; CAOM mapping code
   - file -&gt; CAOM cardinality code